pallets/flask/docs/security.rst

 Say you have a specific URL that, when you sent `POST` requests to will delete a user's profile (say `http://example.com/user/delete`).
-If an attacker now creates a page that sents a post request to that page with some JavaScript he just has to trick some users to that page and their profiles will end up being deleted.
+If an attacker now creates a page that sends a post request to that page with some JavaScript he just has to trick some users to that page and their profiles will end up being deleted.